 #3.
 An Executive Session

 Unlike the two HOA meetings we mentioned above, an executive session is closed to the public.
-Typically, only the board of directions attends the meeting.
+Typically, only the board of directors attend the meeting.

 Why, because the closed nature of the executive session allows the board to discuss confidential matters like discussing ongoing litigation, for example.
 Similarly, the executive session gives board members a chance to discuss personal issues that might affect their role and commitment to the board.